printer friendly version (PDF)

 BEE STINGS, ALLERGIES OR PHYSICAL HANDICAPS

 If you are allergic to bee stings or have other allergies, physical handicaps, recent surgeries, etc. which might affect your safety or well-being during the trip, please discuss this with our office and your lead guide prior to embarking on the trip.
 Plan to provide your own medications, and request that the trip leader place them in a secure storage area.
+Bring extra contacts if you need them to see.

 The sun and/or your vigorous activity can dry you out, and your electrolytes may become imbalanced.
 It is very important to drink liquids to rehydrate yourself and balance your electrolytes.